» Disability Travel » » Disability Air Travel

 On board

-Pre-boarding the flight will help you to settle down before other travellers walk in.
-You could also use this time to request the cabin crew for an aisle seat, if you already haven’t done so at the check-in counter.
-This will prove of immense help to you when transferring to a chair since the armrest on this seat is movable and also, this way, you are least likely to disturb your fellow travellers.
-If you are travelling with a companion, this is the time to ensure that they are occupying an adjacent seat.
+Pre-boarding the flight will help you to settle down before other travelers walk in.
+You could also use this time to request the cabin crew for an aisle seat, if you already haven't done so at the check-in counter.
+This will prove of immense help to you when transferring to a chair since the armrest on this seat is movable and also, this way, you are least likely to disturb your fellow travelers.
+If you are traveling with a companion, this is the time to ensure that they are occupying an adjacent seat.
 Remember airlines policies change from airline to airline regarding whether they can help in lifting you out of your chairs during the duration of the flight.
 So if you cannot manage the transfers on your own, it is best to travel with a companion or check with your travel agent before booking on the airlines policy.

-If you are wondering how you will manoeuvre yourself to the lavatory, the airlines will be providing you with an on board wheelchair that you can use to move to the lavatories.
+If you are wondering how you will maneuverer yourself to the lavatory, the airlines will be providing you with an on board wheelchair that you can use to move to the lavatories.
 You will also be provided with space in the cabin closet to store it.

 Some useful tips